AliCelikay/12-ali-Employee-CMS/README.md

+# Project Title: Employee CMS

+## Description
-This code should allow the user to see the full roster of employees in a company.
+This code allows the user to see all of the departments in a company, all the roles in each department, all of the employees in each roles, the salary of each employee and role, and the manager of each role.
+The user can view all of this in a neat organized table with description for each column.
-All the details of the employees should be listed when the user checks the roster.

-This code is not yet finished, I will complete this week and resubmit.
+## Usage
+To start this app, you can right click on the index.js file and then write in the command 'node index.js.'
+You can immediately scroll through each choices using the up and down arrow of your keyboard.
+Whne you are done you can hit enter on quit.

+## Walkthrough Video Link